OpenWork-NZ/mdwg/docs/_defs/ContainsOperations.md

 ## ICSM Recommendations

-Therefore - If a potential client of a service is to use such service once discovered, descriptions of the functionality and use of operations provided should be documented in metadata of a geospatial service.
+Therefore - if a potential client of a service is to use such service once discovered, descriptions of the functionality and use of operations provided should be documented in metadata of a geospatial service.
 When there exists an operation that details the operations available, such as *GetCapabilities* or an OpenAPI/Swagger endpoint, it is recommended that this operation be captured here.
 Further operations detailed by such a service need not be detailed here.
 At a minimum, the ICSM recommended sub-elements to be populated include *operationName*, *distributedComputingEnvironment*, *operationDescription*, *connectPoint*.

 ### Recommended Sub-Elements